Editorial only. Informational, not legal advice. Renters must verify licence, IDP, insurance and Thai traffic law themselves. Our standards →

 In-depth guides to the rules, the rates and the traps — scam protection, licences, deposits and return day for first-time visitors and long-stay expats.

-Motorbike rental Pattaya
+Scooter rental in Pattaya

 Read the guide